tpoisot/BiodivML/docs/03_features.md

 --

 What do you think would happen with the "raw" features?
+Do you think the fact that we keep all variables hints at some important truth about our data?

 ---